NAME

 The SECS software use the SecsServer program in preference to using the Datahub SDK installation.
 You do not need to deploy any of the other files in the SecsServer .zip archive.
 The other files are only used to create custom versions of the SecsServer executable program.

 You still need to have a Datahub SDK runtime license installed to use the SECS software on a machine.
 If the machine has the Datahub SDK installed, the SecsServer program will read and use the licenses.txt file of the Datahub installation if the DMH_BIN environment variable is set as it should be.
 If you do not have the Datahub SDK installed, simply place the licenses.txt file in the same directory as the SecsServer program.
 The licenses.txt file needs to have the same format that is used by the Datahub SDK.
 Copy the format of the licenses.txt file on your development system as a model for deployment systems.
+The SecsServer program has the ability to create a temporary 30 day licenses.txt file for the computer system that it runs on using the -setup.tcl option.
 The Datahub SDK setup program has the ability to create temporary 30 day licenses for any hostname.
-You can use this feature to deploy 30 day temporary uses of your SECS interface using the SECS server.
+You can use these features to deploy temporary uses of your SECS interface or other Datahub SDK applications.

 If you run the SecsServer from the command prompt with the argument -license, it will show you the status of your license installation: